zonca/zonca.dev/posts/2014-08-19-github-for-research-groups.md

 ---
+aliases:
+- /2014/08/github-for-research-groups
+categories:
+- github
+- git
+- openscience
+date: 2014-08-19 15:00
 layout: post
+slug: github-for-research-groups
 title: Create a Github account for your research group with free private repositories
-date: 2014-08-19 15:00
-categories: [github, git, openscience]
-slug: github-for-research-groups

 ---

 See the **updated version** at <https://zonca.github.io/2019/08/github-for-research-groups.html>